Resilience-ASU/ActivityLogPaper/README.md

-# The ActivityLog-HeatMappers: A Novel Research Data Collection Tools for Logging Human Activities, Locations, and Environmental Data
+# ActivityLog-HeatMappers: A Novel Research Data Collection Tools for Logging Human Activities, Locations, and Environmental Data

 # Introduction
 This github repo deposits the web-based interactive visualization videos to demontrate the research results from ActivityLog-HeatMappers Citizen Science Program by the ASU Knowledge Exchange for Resilience research team.